 The My School website has changed the education landscape in Australia regarding the transparency of information about schools.

-The case study discusses how to strike the balance to between displaying data which are beneficial because widely understood by users, while minimizing the risk of misinterpretation of data.
-It emphasise in its recommendations the need to pay consideration to the release of My School data through a more incremental process (when data are available) in the future.
+The case study discusses how to strike the balance between displaying data that are beneficial because widely understood by users while minimizing the risk of misinterpretation of data.
+It emphasises in its recommendations the need to pay consideration to the release of My School data through a more incremental process (when data are available) in the future.

 - Make My School mobile-friendly and accessible on all mobile platforms